Leadership 4 Learning - #ASK

 Michael Fullan, in his book Change Leaders, talks about the implementation dip.

 “For a long time, we have been finding that when organisations try something new, even if there has been some pre-implementation preparation, the first few months are bumpy.
 How could it be otherwise?
 New skills and understandings have a learning curve.
 Once we brought this out in the open, a lot of people immediately felt better knowing that it is normal and everyone goes through it.
 This finding led to the realisation that we needed to focus on capacity building at this critical stage.”
 Fullan (2011).

-I believe the length of time you stay in the dip has a direct correlation to how well you - as a change leader - have done the groundwork of asking and building clarity and coherence around the purpose and process of the change.
-Aka the degree ownership by the team.
+I believe the length of time you stay in the dip has a direct correlation to how well you - as a Change Leader - have done the groundwork of asking and building clarity and coherence around the purpose and process of the change.
+Aka the degree of ownership by the team.

 WHY DO WE DEFAULT TO A CULTURE OF TELL?